Blogs

 Only from extreme positions that consider that the state is a wolf for the state, applying the Hobbesian principle to international order (disorder) (and here there would be no supra-state to discipline this tendency of the state-individual), can it be defended that amorality governs all against all.
 On a lower rung is the so-called offensive realism and, on a lower rung, defensive realism.

 Nye, a scholar of international relations, believes that realist theory is a good starting point for any president when defining a country's foreign policy, given that he must be guided especially by the ethics of responsibility, as he fulfills a "fiduciary role."
 "The first moral duty of a president is that of a trustee, and this begins with ensuring the survival and security of the democracy that elected him."
-But from here it should also be explored what possibilities exist for partnership and international mutual benefit, not closing the door to approaches of liberalism or cosmopolitanism from entrance .
+But from this point on, the possibilities for international partnership and mutual benefit must also be explored, not closing the entrance to approaches of liberalism or cosmopolitanism.

-"When survival is at stake, realism is a necessary basis for a moral foreign policy, though not sufficient," says Nye, for whom it is a "question of Degree".
-"Since there is never perfect security, the moral question is what Degree security should be assured before other values such as welfare, identity or rights become part of a president's foreign policy."
-He adds, "Many of the most difficult moral decisions are not all or nothing [...]
+"When survival is at stake, realism is a necessary basis for a moral foreign policy, though not sufficient," says Nye, for whom it is a "matter of Degree."
+"Since there is never perfect security, the moral question is what Degree of security should be assured before other values such as welfare, identity or rights become part of a president's foreign policy."
+He adds, "Many of the most difficult moral decisions are not all-or-nothing [...]
 The difficult moral decisions are in the middle.
 While it is important to be cautious about the dangers of a slippery slope, moral decisions rest on matching ends and means with each other."
 He concludes that "the maintenance of international institutions and regimes is part of moral leadership".

 From the very beginning of the book, Nye uses the three conditions that have traditionally been used in moral treatises to judge an action as ethically good: that the intention, the means and the consequences are good at the same time.

-Using these three scales, the author analyzes the foreign policy of each of the U.S. presidents since World War II and establishes a final ranking in which he combines both the morality of their actions on the international scene and the effectiveness of their policies (because an ethical foreign policy may be the case, but one that does little to further a country's national interests).
+Using these three yardsticks, the author analyzes the foreign policy of each of the U.S. presidents since World War II and establishes a final ranking that combines both the morality of their actions on the international scene and the effectiveness of their policies (because it is possible to have an ethical foreign policy that does little to further a country's national interests).

-Thus, of the fourteen presidents, he considers the four with the best grade in that combination to be Roosevelt, Truman, Eisenhower and Bush I. In the middle he places Reagan, Kennedy, Ford, Carter, Clinton and Obama.
-And as the four worst he mentions Johnson, Nixon, Bush II and ("tentatively for incompleteness") Trump.
+Thus, of the fourteen presidents, he considers that the four with the best grade in that combination are Roosevelt, Truman, Eisenhower and Bush I. In the middle he places Reagan, Kennedy, Ford, Carter, Clinton and Obama.
+And as the four worst he mentions Johnson, Nixon, Bush II and ("tentatively incomplete") Trump.
 Having made the ranking, Nye warns that he may have given precedence to the Democratic administrations for which he worked.

 The book is a quick review of the foreign policy of each presidency, highlighting the presidents' doctrines, their successes and failures (as well as examining the ethical component), so it is also interesting as a succinct history of U.S. international relations over the past eighty years.

-The aspect of morality perhaps lacks a greater academic foundation, since it is a discipline especially studied since the scholastic era.
-But Nye's purpose was not intended to delve into this subject, but to offer a brief study of applied morality.
+The aspect of morality perhaps lacks a greater academic foundation, since it is a discipline that has been especially studied since the scholastic era.
+But Nye's purpose was not to delve into this subject, but to offer a brief study of applied morality.

 More blog entries